 - Air conditioning units, connectors and condenser(s)

 Even with such a long list, we would not dare to label it exhaustive!
 Certainly, home cleaning is no easy feat.
 A good understanding of materials and interior design concepts is essential too to promote a thorough deep cleaning – and that is something MEIDE Home Services strives to achieve always.
-We hope you have enjoyed our article A Guide On How To Clean Your House In addition to our detailed article presented here on how to clean your house, we also have a general checklist that you may find beneficial in not just ensuring your home helper does your household chores right, but also facilitate your own seasonal or yearly CNY spring cleaning!
+We hope you have enjoyed our article A Guide On How To Clean Your House In addition to our detailed article presented here on how to clean your house, we also have a general checklist that you may find beneficial in ensuring your home helper does your household chores right!
+This would definitely be useful too when arranging spring cleaning, such as your own seasonal or yearly CNY spring cleaning!

 Here is hoping that you finally have your perfectly clean home to relax and unwind in after all that hard work!